Emperor Richū

 During his reign local recorders were allegedly appointed for the first time in various provinces, a royal treasury was established, and court waitresses (Uneme) first appeared.
 Richū had both a wife and a concubine during his lifetime which bore him 4 children (2 boys and 2 girls).
-None of his children would inherit the throne though, as Richū appointed the title of crown prince to his other brother Mizuhawake.
+None of his children would inherit the throne as Richū appointed the title of crown prince to his other brother Mizuhawake.
 Richū allegedly died sometime in 405 at the age of 70, and his brother Mizuhawake was crowned as Emperor Hanzei in the following year.
 While the location of Richū's grave is unknown, he is traditionally venerated at a memorial Shinto tomb.
 Modern historians have come to the conclusion that the title of "Emperor" and the name "Richū" were used by later generations to describe him.
-There is also a general consensus that Richū existed rather than just being a legendary figure.
+There is also a general consensus that Richū was not a legendary figure.